Cray-HPE/docs-csm/troubleshooting/index.md

 Follow these steps on any NCN to fix the issue:

-   1. Run the `CASMINST-2689.sh` script from the `CASMINST-2689` workaround at the `livecd-post-reboot` breakpoint.
+   1. Install the Shasta 1.4 (a.k.a.
+CSM 0.9) install workaround RPM.
+See the CSM 0.9 documentation for details on how to do this.

-      Follow the usual [workaround instructions](../update_product_stream/index.md#apply-workarounds) **with the following exceptions**:
+   1. Run the `CASMINST-2689.sh` script from the `CASMINST-2689` workaround at the `livecd-post-reboot` breakpoint:

-         * Use the latest Shasta 1.4 install workaround RPM, **not** the Shasta 1.5 install workaround RPM
+      ```bash
-         * For the  `livecd-post-reboot` breakpoint, ignore any workarounds other than `CASMINST-2689`
+      ncn# /opt/cray/csm/workarounds/livecd-post-reboot/CASMINST-2689/CASMINST-2689.sh
-         * Do not follow the workaround `README.md` instructions -- only run the `CASMINST-2689.sh` script in the `CASMINST-2689` subdirectory
+      ```

    1. Run these commands:

       ```bash
       ncn# for i in $(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u |  tr -t '\n' ' '); do
-         scp -r csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-2689/ $i:/opt/cray/csm/workarounds/livecd-post-reboot/
+               scp -r /opt/cray/csm/workarounds/livecd-post-reboot/CASMINST-2689 $i:/opt/cray/csm/workarounds/livecd-post-reboot/
             done
       ncn# pdsh -b -S -w $(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u |  tr -t '\n' ',') '/opt/cray/csm/workarounds/livecd-post-reboot/CASMINST-2689/CASMINST-2689.sh'
       ```